-GUEST POST: Lavanya Rajaian from Ithaka shares with us some of the best places to eat Thai food in Krabi.
+EDITOR’S NOTE: Traveleater Lavanya Ravaian from Ithaka shares with us some of the best places to eat Thai food in Krabi.

-Krabi is most definitely a beach paradise, reeling in people from all over the globe for its mix of beauty and culture.
+Krabi beaches are some of the best in Thailand.
+This southern Thai province is most definitely a beach paradise, reeling in people from all over the globe for its mix of beauty and culture.
 Adventure sports, food and natural beauty; this small town offers a little taste of everything.
 Quite literally though, it offers much more than a taste of the vibrant local food culture.

 Thai food is a specialty here, and one of the highlights of visiting the town.
 In fact, it ranks high on our list of must-do things in Krabi.
 On your next visit, plan your meals around this curated list of some of the best places to eat Thai food in town.